-$10.2m sale of Mount Maunganui penthouse apartment smashes record
+$10.2m sale of Mt Maunganui penthouse apartment smashes record

 The company had also listed an "exceptional" penthouse apartment on Tay St, which Winter believed would also break records.

-"We've already fielded strong demand from across the country...
+Winter said they've already fielded strong demand from across the country and were "certainly expecting another strong auction result".

-Wayne Shum, senior research analyst at OneRoof's data partner Valocity, said residential sales worth over $10m had almost tripled in number last year.
+Wayne Shum, senior research analyst at OneRoof's data partner Valocity, said residential sales worth more than $10m had almost tripled in number last year.

 "Across New Zealand, there were 42 sales worth over $10m last year.
 The year before, there were just 15 sales in the $10m-plus bracket.